Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/fileref/fileref.rst

 **Show as a template**             If this option is enabled, the file content will
                                    be interpreted as :ref:`HTTL <httl>` template and inserted as attribute value.
-**Display as a location**          If the switch is on, a file path will be a value of this attribute
+**Display as a location**          If the switch is on, a file path will be a value of this attribute.
-                                   otherwise it will be a file content or file content processed as a template depending on `Show as template` option.
+                                   Otherwise it will be a file content or file content processed as a template depending on `Show as template` option.
 ================================== =============